Stephen Lambert (media executive): Studio Lambert

 Lambert's first major formatted show in his new company was Undercover Boss, which started on Britain's Channel 4 in 2009 and has been produced in dozens of countries around the world.
 Studio Lambert produces an American version which premiered on CBS in February 2010 immediately after the Super Bowl to a record-breaking audience of nearly 40 million viewers.
 It went on to become the highest rating new show of the 2009-10 television season with an average audience of 17 million viewers and to earn an Emmy Awards nomination for Outstanding Reality Program every year from 2010 to 2016, winning the category in 2012 and 2013.

 In March 2013, Studio Lambert launched Gogglebox on Channel 4, a weekly show observing ordinary people watching and reviewing the week's television.
 It has become "one of Britain's most popular shows", winning many awards including a BAFTA and five National Television Awards and local versions are produced in more than thirty countries.

 Lambert launched a scripted division in his company in 2015.
 The first scripted show, Three Girls, won five BAFTA awards.
-This was followed by The Feed for Amazon Prime, and The Nest and Three Families for BBC One.
+This was followed by The Feed for Amazon Prime, The Nest and Three Families for BBC One, and three seasons of Boarders for BBC Three.

-In 2021, Disney+ announced that Seven Stories, the other scripted company Lambert is involved in as chairman, was making Nautilus a major live-action series based on Jules Verne’s 20,000 Leagues Under the Sea.
+Recent unscripted successes include The Traitors and Race Across the World.
+In 2025, nearly 10 million viewers watched the finale of The Traitors.
+Race Across the World is the biggest factual title on the BBC so far in 2025.
+Both shows have won BAFTA Awards.

+Other Studio Lambert productions include The Circle, Naked Attraction and Four in a Bed.

+In 2023, Stephen Lambert was an executive producer on Squid Game: The Challenge for Netflix.

+The show was No. 1 on Netflix’s list of Top 10 English-language show for the first two weeks after its release, with a total of over 224 million hours watched within the first 21 days.
+On 6 December 2023, prior to the release of the season one finale, Netflix announced a second season order.

 Personal life

-Lambert is married to journalist Jenni Russell and they have two children.
+Lambert married journalist and broadcaster Jenni Russell in 1988.
+They have two children and live in London.
+Russell, born in Johannesburg in 1960, studied history at St Catharine's College, Cambridge.
+She has served as editor of The World Tonight on BBC Radio 4, won the Orwell Prize in 2011 and writes for The Times.

+Awards and honours

+Lambert's programmes have won dozens of awards including BAFTA awards, the Rose D'Or of Montreux, and both Primetime and International Emmy Awards.

+Lambert was named a Fellow of the Royal Television Society in 2016 and received its Outstanding Achievement Award in 2024.